jayrboy/Dart_Tutorial/dart_oop_2023/README.md

 - with ... class to mixin

 # keyword static
-- static use for property, method static in class only
+- static use for property, method static in class only  // CircleV3.dart
 - Instance Member

 # Class Generic
+- Generic.dart

+# Getters , Setters
-- class Data<T> {..}
+- Camera.dart